 Tested, scanned, analyzed, evaluated and tested again.

 PRBC continually runs thousands of tests on our software to ensure there are no data breaches.
 From obsessively scanning our data ports to testing for SQL and other code injections to protecting the website from cross-site scripting, PRBC uses several world-class, third-party scanning tools to routinely confirm data security.
-In addition, we’ve hired our own team of data hackers to continually test our security.
+In addition, we’ve hired our own team of data hackers to continually test our systems.

 PCI DSS 3.0 Compliance

-PCI DSS is the Payment Card Industry Data Security Standard, a worldwide standard that was set up to help businesses process card payments securely and reduce card fraud.
+PCI DSS is the Payment Card Industry Data Security Standard, a worldwide protocol that was set up to help businesses process card payments securely and reduce card fraud.
 PCI DSS does this through tight controls surrounding the storage, transmission and processing of cardholder data that businesses handle.

 PRBC makes sure to encrypt all of your credentials using 256-bit AES standards.
 This is the same standards that have been adopted by the U.S. Government and are now used worldwide.

 Secure Socket Layer (SSL)